GDPR-aligned data handling

 Hosting partner names and the current sub-processor list are summarised in the section below and detailed in the evidence pack on request.

 What we publish is intentionally conservative.
-The detailed evidence pack — sub-processor list with named vendors, Data Processing Agreement template, encryption and key-management architecture, audit-log specification, incident-response playbook, business-continuity and disaster-recovery procedures, and the current status of any independent attestations under way — is shared under NDA with active buyers.
+The detailed evidence pack covers the sub-processor list with named vendors, the Data Processing Agreement template, encryption and key-management architecture, the audit-log specification, the responsibility matrix, the incident-response playbook, business-continuity and disaster-recovery procedures, the DORA and operational-resilience mapping, and the current status of any independent attestations under way.
+It is shared under NDA with active buyers.
 Use the form below to request it.

 CoreFi publishes the categories of sub-processors that may process tenant data on behalf of the deploying institution.
 Named-vendor specifics, regions and processing purposes are kept current in the Data Processing Agreement and the evidence pack; this public summary is updated when categories change.